Sjouwer/tp-utils/README.md

 Default: 100 (blocks)

-How far should the mod try to teleport you forward
+How far should the mod try to teleport you forward.

 **Allow Crawling**

 Default: False

 Allow the mod to teleport you into a 1 block high space.

+**Set Bedrock Limit**

+Default: True

+Stop the mod from teleporting you below bedrock / the bottom world limit.

 ## **Dependencies**